Top 10 Persian Sweets for Nowruz: Recipes & Calorie Guide

 The combination of rice flour and sugar powder with layers of Iranian saffron and cardamom aroma will captivate your mind so much that every time you eat nan berenji Kermanshah your mind will take you to Kermanshah and Taq Bostan.

-Nan berenji is considered the main souvenir of the city of Kermanshah, and it has also been registered nationally.
+Nan e berenji is considered the main souvenir of the city of Kermanshah, and it has also been registered nationally.
 This delicious sweet consists of wheat flour, Kermanshahi oil, egg, and rose water.
 This lovely delicacy dates back 150 years to the Qajar era.

 baslogh persian